Skip to content

 I’m not a huge fan of New Year Resolutions as I’m not convinced they lead to real change.
 But I do like to set my kids a bit of a challenge to mark the New Year.
 You might remember, a couple of years ago I asked them to write my New Year Resolutions for me with interesting results!
 This year, I asked them to come up with their five favourite family moments from last year.

 As usual, what I thought was a bright and clever idea taught me a salutary lesson in teenage priorities.
 “Five?!” they said.
 And scratched their heads.
 I could see them wracking their memory banks for a single important event last year at which I was present.
 They could remember lots of great times, but none of them included family!
-In the end, the eldest came up with four rather vague memories (one of which actually happened in 2018 and the other was being dropped off at university – a double-edged sword of a family memory for sure!).
+In the end, the eldest came up with four rather vague memories (one of which actually happened the previous year and the other was being dropped off at university – a double-edged sword of a family memory for sure!).
 The youngest cribbed two memories from his brother, made one up that I know he hated and concluded “We need to do more 🙁 .”

 Aaagh!
 As if I hadn’t been desperately trying to get him to join in with family life for the whole year!